iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 **Table 4.** Storage sizes before and after statement extraction.
 Combining both articles after statement extraction yields a 3.3 KB storage size, significantly smaller than the raw 8.4 KB.

 Through DBSCAN clustering, near-duplicate statements—such as multiple introductions of “Gemini 2.0” from different perspectives—are merged into a single statement without risking the loss of important data.
 In high-stakes settings, this pipeline can similarly maintain critical details (e.g., disclaimers, side effects, or legal clauses).
 Consequently, while it may not compress as aggressively as the proposed pipeline, the Alternative Pipeline provides stronger guarantees of context sensitivity and factual completeness.

 ## Broader Implications

-The results of these two pipeline highlight its potential to advance how RAG systems handle unstructured and large-scale datasets.
-Its ability to compress and organize data effectively expands the capacity of vector databases, allowing for systems to manage larger and more diverse datasets without sacrificing query performance.
-This scalability is critical for real-world applications and increasing context windows, enabling more complex multi-step reasoning tasks and better contextual understanding <d-cite key="yao2024"></d-cite>.

-By leveraging modular components like clustering and vectorized storage, it enables future systems to integrate real-time updates, ensuring that models stay relevant as knowledge evolves without requiring full retraining.
-The design also ensures seamless integration with existing RAG and GPT systems, supporting easy implementation while allowing for specific customization.
-This adaptability allows organizations to fit the system for various use cases, such as domain-specific QA systems or bias detection tools.

-## Broader Implications